Image Credits: .

 How Legendary Milkha Singh got his nick name "The Flying Sikh" is some feat.

 In 1960, Milkha Singh refused to participate in a race at Pakistan.
 But eventually he did participate & also won.
 After the race, Pakistan President said to him: "Milkha, you did not run.
 You flew.

-India hosted the first Asian Games at 1951 and bagged 15 gold medals, most by Flag of India at Asian Games.
+India hosted the first Asian Games at 1951 and bagged 15 gold medals, most by India at Asian Games.